Table of Content

-Check out these home remedies for dog in heat to cure them fast:
+Check out these home remedies for dogs in heat to cure them fast:

-If you live in a warm climate, make sure to trim your pup’s hairs from time to time.
+If you live in a warm climate, make sure to trim your pup’s hair from time to time.

 Tylenol can be used for instant results to regulate dogs’ body temperature.
 However, we suggest you confirm that with your dog’s vet before giving any medication to your dog.

 We understand that looking after an ill dog can be a little complicated.
 However, we suggest you confirm if your dog has a fever or not before giving medication or using any remedy on your pups.
 Use a good quality thermometer with proper care to check dog temperature and that too at least twice for confirmation.
 If the temperature is above or below the normal temperature range, only then use above -mentioned remedies.
 If you think that situation is getting out of hand and your furry ball is showing no sign of healing, contact your vet as soon as possible.